2018 Hawaii Rainbow Warriors football team

 The 2018 Hawaii Rainbow Warriors football team represented the University of Hawaii at Manoa in the 2018 NCAA Division I FBS football season.
 The Rainbow Warriors played their home games at Aloha Stadium in Honolulu.
 They competed in the West Division of the Mountain West Conference and were led by third-year head coach Nick Rolovich.
 They finished the season 8–6, 5–3 in Mountain West play to finish in a tie for second place in the West Division.
 They were invited to the Hawaii Bowl where they lost to Louisiana Tech.
 The Rainbow Warriors clinched their first winning season since 2010 with a 31-30 overtime win at San Diego State, while also clinching a winning conference record in the process.

-Previous season

-The Rainbow Warriors finished the 2017 season 3–9, 1–7 in Mountain West play to finish in a tie for fifth place in the West Division.